Blog / Other

 Conclusion

-E-commerce retailers face a difficult task in preventing fraud, and finding an effective response if and when it does happen.
 Fortunately, they aren’t short of options, and they aren’t on their own.
 Fraud prevention platforms like Ravelin are committed to unearthing and stopping fraudsters in their tracks, and increased government support is also having a positive impact.
 While no system is 100 per cent fool proof, by combining techniques and looking out for the warning signs, it’s possible for online retailers to drastically reduce the likelihood of fraud.

-To learn more about online payment fraud visit our insights page.
+To learn more about online payment fraud, visit our insights page.

 Related content